sts10/phraze/readme.markdown

           _s: separators will be random symbols

-          _b: separators will be both random numbers and symbols
+          _b: separators will be a mix of random numbers and symbols

           [default: -]